jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Getting-Started/VPC-Peering.md

 - For a private network, select VPCforPeeringA
 - for name, fill in RTBforPeeringAtoB

-4) In the routing table details page, click the **routing policy** tab, then click **Edit** to open the route editing mode, click ”edit” to add a new routing rule.
+4) In the routing table details page, click the **routing policy** tab, then click **Edit** to open the route editing mode, click "edit" to add a new routing rule.

 5) Fill in the relevant configuration in the routing entry, click **Save** to complete editing the routing table.
 The routing entries are configured as follows: